jadebustos/digital-cv/courses.md

 ## 1999

-- **Advanced programming with Visual C++**, 40-hour course taught by the University of Salamanca.
+- **Advanced programming with Visual C++**, 40-hour course by the University of Salamanca.
-- **UNIX system administration (HP-UX)**, 30-hour course taught by the University of Salamanca.
+- **UNIX system administration (HP-UX)**, 30-hour course by the University of Salamanca.

 ## 1998

-- **Programming on Visual Basic 4.0**, 30-hour course taught by the University of Salamanca.
+- **Programming on Visual Basic 4.0**, 30-hour course by the University of Salamanca.

 ## 1997

-- **Introduction to the UNIX operating system (HP-UX)**, 15-hour course taught by the University of Salamanca.
+- **Introduction to the UNIX operating system (HP-UX)**, 15-hour course by the University of Salamanca.